Food

 6. Food Donation: When available, UofL Dining donates left-over food to the needy.
 This practice began many years ago with donations to The Lord’s Kitchen and Wayside Christian Mission.
 In 2017, UofL Dining began a new program through the Food Donation Connection to supply leftovers to the Franciscan Kitchen in Louisville's Smoketown neighborhood.
 UofL Dining is also a strong supporter of the efforts of student volunteers to capture and distribute leftovers through the UofL chapter of the Food Recovery Network, which was established in 2018.

-7. Trayless DiningTrayless, Non-disposable Dining: We offer trayless dining campus-wide and real plates, glasses, and silverware at The Ville Grill, our all-you-care-to-eat dining hall at 3rd & Brandeis (open to all students, employees and the public).
-This helps to reduce the amount of trash produced and food wasted (our eyes are often bigger than our stomachs!), as well as the resources that would be used to wash the trays.
+7. Trayless DiningTrayless, Non-disposable Dining: We offer trayless dining campus-wide and real reusable plates, glasses, and silverware at The Ville Grill, our all-you-care-to-eat dining hall at 3rd & Brandeis (open to all students, employees and the public).
+This helps to reduce the amount of trash produced and trayless dining has been proven to reduce food waste (our eyes are often bigger than our stomachs!), as well as the resources that would be used washing trays.

 9. Reusable Mug/Cup Program: Receive 10 cents off your next drink whenever you bring your own reusable mug or cup to the SAC Marketplace, Zoca in Louisville Hall, Lueberry in the SRC, or any P.O.D. location on campus!
 At our Starbucks locations, you'll not only get a 10-cent discount, but 25 bonus "stars" when you bring in a reusable Starbucks cup!